rbercam/mc-automation/README.md

 | Click on 'Add' button  | Outflow must be displayed on list, Working Balance must be updated     |
 ```

-### TC2 - Add new outflow - negative value
+### TC2 - Add new outflow - negative or zero value
-The purpose of this test case is to add new outflow with negative value.
+The purpose of this test case is to add new outflow with negative or zero value.

 ```
 Pre-conditions